Data Processing Agreement

 “Data Processor” means an entity that processes Personal Data on behalf of a Data Controller.

 “Customer Data” means any Personal Data that Convertful processes on behalf of Customer as a Data Processor under the Main Agreement.
-The subject matter of the Customer Data is defined in Annex A.

 “EU Data Protection Law” means (i) Regulation (EU) 2016/679 of the European Parliament and the Council on the protection of natural persons with regard to the processing of Personal Data and on the free movement of such data (General Data Protection Regulation) (“GDPR”); and (ii) Directive 2002/58/EC concerning the processing of Personal Data and the protection of privacy in the electronic communications sector and applicable national implementations of it (as may be amended, superseded or replaced).